matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 everything in order to have a valid report where everything is synchronized!

+[Time 1:56:00]

 Guess what?
 STM does this kind of stuff, and that is a very, very hard thing to do.
 So what do we do?
 We make a little transaction, and we rip through every place and put it in a vector.
 Boom, like that.

 Now what did we say about transactions?
 When you read in a transaction, everything you read is as if a point in time.
 So even though you will see the ants are going to be moving around, and the evaporator is going to be evaporating things, this renderer is going